-Test takers will be given 30 minutes to finish the IR section on the GMAT.
+Test takers are given 30 minutes to finish the IR section of the GMAT.
 This section was added to the GMAT in June 2012.
-It requires a combination of both Verbal and Quant skills and is similar to the Data Interpretation (DI) section on the CAT.
+It requires a combination of both Verbal and Quant skills and is similar to the Data Interpretation (DI) section in the CAT.

-The IR section consists of 12 questions of 4 types:
+The IR section consists of 12 questions of four types: